Skip to content

 Notification resource

 The installer generates an Avo resource at app/avo/resources/avo_notification.rb that gives you a full management interface for notifications.
+By default it's scoped to the current user and hidden from the sidebar.

 Scopes

-• Unread — only unread notifications
+• Unread — unread notifications only

-• Read — only read notifications
+• Read — read notifications only

 Bulk actions